balder-dev/balder/doc/source/basics/features.rst

             assert all_messages[0] == SEND_DATA, "have not received the sent data

-As you can see we have created a mapping for the inner :class:`VDevice` to an real defined scenario :class:`Device` by using the name of the inner VDevice as key and the name of the real device as value in the constructor.
+As you can see we have created a mapping for the inner :class:`VDevice` to an real defined scenario :class:`Device` by using the name of the inner vDevice as key and the name of the real device as value in the constructor.
 We also implement a basic test, that should check the communication.

 So let's start to implement the setup level.
 We can implement our earlier defined feature by simply inheriting from it.